NitaiEdelberg/Tftp_Server_Client_Project/README.md

 ## Overview
 The Server_Project implements an extended version of the Trivial File Transfer Protocol (TFTP), facilitating multi-client interactions including file uploads, downloads, and system-wide file status notifications.
 This Java-based application supports multiple simultaneous client connections and incorporates advanced functionalities like file transfer, multi-casting, and command execution using a binary communication protocol.

+## How to run
+First, make sure that you have maven installed.
+To start the server:
+In the terminal run: mvn clean compile
+Then add arguments 7777 : representing the port of the communication.
+Then run the main function in the TftpServer class.

+To start the client:
+In the terminal run: mvn clean compile
+Then add arguments: 127.0.0.0 7777 : representing ip and port Then run the main function in the TftpClient class.

+Now you have both the Server and the Client running and you can start sending requests.

 ## Key Components

 ### Server